psychiee/TADE/README.md

-# TADRES
+# TADE
-## Tool for Automatic Data Reduction of Echelle Spectra
+## Tool for Automatic Data reduction of Echelle spectra

 Perform the data redcution of echelle spectra. (preferred for the eShel data obtained at Deokheung Optical Astronomy Observatory)
  - for the data of Shelyak eShel spectrograph, https://www.shelyak.com/description-eshel/?lang=en